CAPT. JAMIE ROUSE

 My love for the outdoors started as a young boy catching catfish with my grandpa out of muddy cow ponds in Mt.
 Vernon, Arkansas.
 Once I got a little older and they cut me loose to roam the farm every weekend, I began to gain a respect for wildlife and Mother Nature.
 By the time I was a young teenager I was successfully hunting turkey, deer and duck, and catching big bass on my own.
 It was during this period that I discovered the Little Red River.
 I had my dad taking me to Heber Springs every chance he got.
 I soon became obsessed with the clear cold river water and the trout that called it home.
 It didn’t take me long to figure out what a fly rod was.
 When I did, I began learning the basics of fly fishing.
 I picked it up quickly because that’s all I wanted to do, rain or shine.
 When I turned 16 and got a set of wheels, I made the trip to Heber Springs as often as possible—so often that I missed more school than I should have.
 Thankfully, I had a supportive mother who understood how deep my love for the outdoors really was.
 I spent countless hours on the river in my duck hunting boat, exploring it from top to bottom.
 A lot of what I have learned has been self-taught, along with what I have picked up from some of the old timers along the way.
 I’ve met some really good folks on the river through the years and there is no doubt that this is where I am supposed to be.
 I feel so fortunate to be a part of this awesome team of guides at Rouse Fly Fishing and can’t wait to share with others the joy of fly fishing!

 After graduating from Rhodes College where I majored in Biology, served as a student trainer, and ran track and cross country, I did some graduate work in Exercise Physiology at the University of Memphis.
 I am a licensed athletic trainer, having worked at Campbell Clinic Orthopedics and Baptist Rehab with many high school and college athletes.
 My work with youth in Memphis also included numerous climbing, rafting, hiking, and ski trips.
 It was when I was getting my CPR renewal in Memphis that I unexpectedly met this fly fishing guide who was getting ready to go to Alaska for the rainbow season.
-Little did I know that just over year later we would get married, move to the Little Red River, and I would join him for two more reasons in Alaska at Rainbow King Lodge.
+Little did I know that just over year later we would get married, move to the Little Red River, and I would join him for two more seasons in Alaska at Rainbow King Lodge.
 It was certainly the beginning of a new adventure for me!
 Since then, I have served as a board member and secretary of Trout Unlimited Ch.
-722. Since our location didn’t provide me an opportunity to ply my trade as an athletic trainer, I trained my sights on becoming an integral part of Jamie Rouse Fly Fishing Adventures, which has been a blast!
+722. Since our location didn’t provide me an opportunity to ply my trade as an athletic trainer, I trained my sights on becoming an integral part of Rouse Fly Fishing, which has been a blast!
 Obviously, I’ve always had a passion for the outdoors, and now we enjoy the outdoors together with the rest of our pack—Allie, age 7, Thomas, age 4, Gus, our yellow Lab, and Lucy our rescue dog.
 You can keep up with our adventures and get some great outdoor tips on my blog, Getting Outdoors

 Oh, and by the way, I’d love to help you book your next fly fishing trip with one of the boys!